Healthy Homes Assessment Seaview

 What We Do

-As building inspectors, we take on all issues associated with expert house inspections.
-We are there to ensure you make the best decision when buying your next home.
+As building inspectors we handle all elements associated with professional house inspections.
+We are there to ensure you make the right choice when it comes to buying your next home.

-We value your money We will conduct comprehensive examinations to make sure you don’t receive any expensive or unwelcome expenses, which means you are able to relax and focus on the exciting aspects of owning or purchasing a home.
+We value your money and conduct comprehensive examinations to make sure that you don’t get any unexpected or expensive surprises meaning you are able to relax and focus on the exciting aspects of buying or owning your own house.

-We specialise in a range of services to ensure that you are fully aware of the state of any property you could be contemplating buying or selling along with other solutions.
+We specialise in a range of services to ensure that you are fully aware of the state of any property you might be thinking of buying or selling along with other solutions.

-With our systematic method of conducting your home inspection as well as the latest technology in software including digital photos imbedded into the Report, you can actually see any issues that could be discovered.
-Through our comprehensive reporting it is no wonder that we get so many clients recommending our services to their family and acquaintances.
+With our systemised approach to your property inspection and the most up-to-date software technology that incorporates digital images into your report, you can actually see any issues that may be discovered.
+Because of our detailed reporting it’s easy to understand why we receive so many referrals from clients our services to their family and friends.

 Get Peace of Mind - Get in Touch